MiSikora/laboratory/library/docs/user-guide.md

 ## Features

 Feature flags are nothing more than enums that implement the `Feature` interface.
-It allows to define a default option, remote sources that can provide different options, and a description for some human-readable metadata.
+It allows us to define a default option, remote sources that can provide different options and descriptions for some human-readable metadata.

 !!! danger
     `Feature` enums must have at least one option.
 Defining an enum like below will make `Laboratory` throw an exception when used to read an option.